A guide to personal loans

 Much of the growth in personal loans is in the subprime market.
 Those borrowers are the least able to absorb monthly payment increases and unexpected life events.
 Just because you can borrow with a personal loan doesn't mean you should, or that you're doing any better than you would with a credit card.
 If you're unable to afford the payments, your credit may suffer, making it harder to get approved for essential loans like home and auto in the future.

-- You pay less interest over the lifetime of the loan.
+Pay less interest over the lifetime of the loan

-If you're intrigued by personal loans, compare those offers to alternatives like home equity loans.
+If you're intrigued by personal loans, compare your offers to alternatives like a Figure Home Equity Line.
 With a little bit of research, you can arrive at a solution that works best for you.